ca-course-mingli/risc-v/README.md

 ## a Python-based assembler: rv32i_assembler.py
 To compile a user assembly program, use the command: python rv32i_assembler.py userprogram.asm
 , which will generate rv32i_machine.hex.
 To simulate the execution in ModelSim, copy the hex file into the soft processor's ModelSim project folder.
-To synthesize in Quartus Prime, copy the hex file into the soft processor's Quartus project folder.
+To run it on a soft processor synthesized in Quartus Prime, copy the hex file into the soft processor's Quartus project folder.
 ## an custom FPGA evaluation board
 The schematics and PCB layout files are included.
 They can be opened in CircuitMaker.
 ## example RISC-V assembly programs to run on the soft processor